5calV/homelab-panel/README.md

 This is a web-panel written in plain HTML /CSS to quickly access all of your selfhosted webapps or favorite sites

+## THIS IS STILL IN DEVELOPMENT AND NOT FINISHED

 ## Use this for yourself

 To use this for yourself, you can clone this repository and put the files on